Dawn Zimmer Joins Energy Department as Deputy CIO

-The Department of Energy (DOE) has tapped Dawn Zimmer as the agency’s new principal deputy chief information officer (CIO), according to a LinkedIn post by Zimmer on Nov.
+The Department of Energy (DoE) has tapped Dawn Zimmer as the agency’s new principal deputy chief information officer (CIO), according to a LinkedIn post by Zimmer on Nov.
 21.

-Zimmer is stepping into the role at DOE after Brian Epley left the position earlier this year to become CIO at the Commerce Department.
+Zimmer is stepping into the role at DoE after Brian Epley left the position earlier this year to become CIO at the Commerce Department.

 Most recently, Zimmer has worked for the past five years as the executive director of Information Technology Experience and Engagement at Virginia Tech.
 In that role, Zimmer supported over 30,000 users by leading the IT engagement and experience team, according to her LinkedIn profile.